 Additionally, the CDC study found that people who said that they sometimes don’t wear a seatbelt were three times more likely to drive while intoxicated.

 The study revealed that drunk driving rates varied from state to state, often in accordance with each states laws against drunk driving.
 States in the Midwest had the most incidents.

 According to the CDC, drunk driving car wrecks have accounted for approximately one third of all crash fatalities in the United States for the last two decades.
 The effects are far-reaching, including leaving devastating impacts on families, as well as economic impacts on the country.

-The Sacramento drunk driving lawyers at Arnold Law Firm have years of experience representing those who have been injured or killed as a result of a drunk driver.
+The car accident lawyers at Arnold Law Firm have years of experience representing those who have been injured or killed as a result of a drunk driver.
 We can help you get the justice you deserve.